-Decision 12.22 calls on the Secretariat to 'organise a technical workshop on wildlife trade policies and economic incentives applicable to the management of and trade in CITES-listed species, and in particular to develop a methodology to review those policies.'
+Decision 12.22 called on the Secretariat to 'organise a technical workshop on wildlife trade policies and economic incentives applicable to the management of and trade in CITES-listed species, and in particular to develop a methodology to review those policies.'
 This paper is a contribution to the development of a methodology to review national wildlife trade policies.
-It offers a draft methodology that can be criticised and amended at the technical workshop.
-Decision 12.22 envisages that following a report on the workshop to the Standing Committee, the Secretariat, in cooperation with the interested Parties, will carry out a review of national wildlife trade policies, which takes into account 'economic incentives, production systems, consumption patterns, market access strategies, price structures, certification schemes, CITES-relevant taxation and subsidy schemes, property rights, mechanisms for benefit sharing and re-investment in conservation, as well as stricter domestic measures that Parties apply or are affected by.'
+It offers an outline methodology that has been discussed at the technical workshop and amended in the light of those discussions.
+Decision 12.22 envisages that following a report on the workshop to the Standing Committee, the Secretariat, in cooperation with the interested Parties, will carry out a review of national wildlife trade policies.